getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 We fetch information for the PR files from Github, and then ensure that we don’t comment on PRs that have any of the following:

 1. More than 7 files modified
-   - We cannot extract function information from deleted files because the Github API does not give us a patch, and it doesn’t make sense to count new files since they won’t have any issues associated with them
 2. More than 500 lines changed

+We also don't count files that are:

+1. Deleted, because we cannot extract function information due to the GitHub API does not giving us a patch
+2. New, since they won’t have any issues associated with them

 Why do we do this?
 At a certain point, when a PR is touching so many lines and/or files, it becomes less and less useful to point out specific issues related to the functions inside the PR.
 For instance, if somebody applies a linting change, it could result in a lot of lines modified.